 - ii.
-Management Fee The amount paid, if any, to the senior manager and/or co-manager for structuring the transaction and/or handling the affairs of the syndicate.
-(Also sometimes called Structuring Fee) - iii.
-Expenses The costs of operating the syndicate for which the senior manager may be reimbursed including costs such as DTC, CUSIP, IPREO, road show etc. - iv.
-Underwriter's Risk The amount of spread syndicate account after meeting all other expenses or deductions.
-A portion of the residual is paid to each underwriter within a syndicate on a pro rata basis according to the number of bonds each broker-dealer has committed to sell without regard to the actual sales by each member (not presently common).
+Management Fee The amount paid, if any, to the senior manager and/or co-manager for structuring the transaction and/or handling the affairs of the syndicate. - iii.
+Takedown Normally the largest component of the spread, similar to a commission, which represents the income derived from the sale of the securities.
+If bonds are sold by a member of the syndicate, the seller is entitled to the full takedown (also called the "total takedown").
+If bonds are sold by a broker-dealer that is not a member of the syndicate, such seller receives only that portion of the takedown known as the concession or dealer's allowance, with the balance (often termed the "additional takedown") retained by the syndicate. - iv.
+Risk or Residual The amount of profit or spread left in a syndicate account after meeting all other expenses or deductions.
+A portion of the residual is paid to each underwriter within a syndicate on a pro rata basis according to the number of bonds each broker-dealer has committed to sell without regard to the actual sales by each member - v.
+Payment Generally taken from the purchase price

-3. Order Period
+Order Period

 - a.
 In a competitive sale, if there are syndicate members, the order period is the period of time following the sale of a new issue during which non-priority orders submitted by syndicate members are allocated without consideration of time of submission.
-The length of the order period is usually determined by the senior manager. - b.
+The length of the order period is usually determined by the manager. - b.
 In a negotiated sale, the order period is the period of time established by the manager during which orders are accepted.
 The order period in a negotiated sale generally precedes the purchase of the issue by the underwriter from the issuer.
 At times, order periods are established at subsequent points in the life of a syndicate.
 Such subsequent order periods may occur when securities are repriced or market conditions change. - c.
 In some offerings, a "retail order period" may be designated during which orders will be accepted solely for retail customers (or, in some cases, small orders for any type of customers).
 MSRB Rule G-11 amended to address certain retail order period requirements. - 4.
 Priority of Orders The rules adopted by an underwriting syndicate specifying the priority to be given different types of orders received by the syndicate.

 MSRB rules require syndicates to adopt priority provisions in writing and to make them available to all interested parties.
 For competitive underwritings, orders received prior to the sale ("pre-sale orders") generally are given top priority.
 In some negotiated offerings, retail orders or other restrictions designated by the issuer are given priority.
-Once the order period begins for either negotiated or competitive underwritings, the most common priority provision gives group net or net designated orders top priority, followed by member orders.
+Once the order period begins for either negotiated or competitive underwritings, the most common priority provision gives group net orders top priority, followed by designated orders and member orders.